pa-nik/FA24-IXD-256/assignment01/README.md

 your documentation, written in text-based *Markdown* format (.md)

 Please review the [GitHub Markdown Tutorial](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to learn how to on how to use it.
-Below is the recommended structure for your documentation.
-You can check the [raw version](https://github.com/pa-nik/FA24-IXD-256/edit/main/assignment01/README.md) of this page to see its Markdown format.
+This page is the recommended structure for your documentation and you can check its [raw version](https://github.com/pa-nik/FA24-IXD-256/edit/main/assignment01/README.md) to see the Markdown format.

 This of this documentation as project explanation and a resource for yourself, as well as someone new who could be coming across your project online.